-- 40% of the small to medium businesses using the internet will have their networks hacked by a cybercriminal.
-Worse still, 50% of them hardly realize their systems have been hacked.
+- 40% of small and medium companies that employ the internet have their systems hacked by cybercriminals.
+Even worse, half of these companies are often not even aware their networks have been hacked.

 How to Store Your Data Safely

 There are many ways you can employ to store your data safely.
 You only need to pick the option best tailored to your business' data backup plan.
 Below are three of the most renowned technologies you can consider when looking to store your data:

 You might want to consider acquiring data storage hardware, which can come in varying forms – servers, hard drives, and solid-state drives.
 However, keep in mind that backing up files on your PC is not a great idea as your PC can easily be compromised.

 Moreover, remember that tangible storage devices also have their share of limitations.
 For example, somebody may steal them, not to mention they sometimes crash or malfunction.
 Additionally, their initial cost of installation also tends to be relatively high.
 Given these reasons, it may be prudent to employ a better alternative – the cloud.

 Moving to the Cloud

 If you use Microsoft's OneDrive, Gmail, or Yahoo mail, you may be familiar with the cloud.
 As long as your business can access stable, high-speed internet connectivity, switching to cloud storage is wise.

 It entails backing up and storing your files in an online, virtual drive that allows you access when and if need be.
 To enjoy cloud storage services and upload your data, you must register for cloud storage services.